enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 There are two versions of you: present-you reads, highlights, takes notes...
 And future you, who will stumble upon those notes in a couple weeks, and try to figure out what the hell you were saying.
-But future you will be busy and distracted.
+This is a time-consuming activity, and that's why we rarely revise our notes.

-	How do you convince him that this pile of notes and links are actually worth rereading?
+But if you summarize the main points of every snippets you add, then you make their context easy Your job is to  convince him that those snippets of information are actually worth rereading?
-Quickly summarize the main points of every article, video, chapters you read.
+Simple: Summarize the main points of every content.
+Put them right before your notes.
+This gives future-

 There are 2 versions of you: One that will jot some ideas while reading a book, and your future-self that will have to figure out what the hell you were trying to say.
 Always do a quick summary of every material to convince future-you they are worth rereading